Comparison Guide

 Overleaf:

 Free tier: 10-second timeout.
 Many thesis chapters, papers with TikZ figures, or documents with large bibliographies exceed this limit.
-Upgrading to Standard ($21/month) increases to 4 minutes.
+Upgrading to paid plans increase the compile timeout.

 TypeTeX: